Zigbee: Basic security model

 The basic mechanism to ensure confidentiality is the adequate protection of all keying material.
-Keys are the cornerstone of the security architecture; as such their protection is of paramount importance, and keys are never supposed to be transported through an insecure channel.
+Keys are the cornerstone of the security architecture; as such, their protection is of paramount importance, and keys are never supposed to be transported through an insecure channel.
 A momentary exception to this rule occurs during the initial phase of the addition to the network of a previously unconfigured device.
 Trust must be assumed in the initial installation of the keys, as well as in the processing of security information.
 The Zigbee network model must take particular care of security considerations, as ad hoc networks may be physically accessible to external devices.
 Also, the state of the working environment cannot be predicted.

 Within the protocol stack, different network layers are not cryptographically separated, so access policies are needed, and conventional design assumed.
 The open trust model within a device allows for key sharing, which notably decreases potential cost.
-Nevertheless, the layer which creates a frame is responsible for its security.
+Nevertheless, the layer that creates a frame is responsible for its security.
 As malicious devices may exist, every network layer payload must be ciphered, so unauthorized traffic can be immediately cut off.
-The exception, again, is the transmission of the network key, which confers a unified security layer to the grid, to a new connecting device.
+The exception, again, is the transmission of the network key, which confers a unified security layer to the grid to a new connecting device.

 Security architecture

 The Zigbee security architecture is based on CCM*, which adds encryption- and integrity-only features to CCM mode.
 Zigbee uses 128-bit keys to implement its security mechanisms.
-A key can be associated either to a network, being usable by Zigbee layers and the MAC sublayer, or to a link, acquired through pre-installation, agreement or transport.
-Establishment of link keys is based on a master key which controls link key correspondence.
+A key can be associated either with a network, being usable by Zigbee layers and the MAC sublayer, or with a link, acquired through pre-installation, agreement or transport.
+Establishment of link keys is based on a master key that controls link key correspondence.
 Ultimately, at least, the initial master key must be obtained through a secure medium (transport or pre-installation), as the security of the whole network depends on it.
 Link and master keys are only visible to the application layer.
 Different services use different one-way variations of the link key to avoid leaks and security risks.

 Key distribution is one of the most important security functions of the network.
 A secure network will designate one special device, the trust center, which other devices trust for the distribution of security keys.
 Ideally, devices will have the trust center address and initial master key preloaded; if a momentary vulnerability is allowed, it will be sent as described above.
 Typical applications without special security needs will use a network key provided by the trust center (through the initially insecure channel) to communicate.

 Thus, the trust center maintains both the network key and provides point-to-point security.
 Devices will only accept communications originating from a key supplied by the trust center, except for the initial master key.
 The security architecture is distributed among the network layers as follows: